 Prof. Dr. Sigurd Braun

-His teaching focuses on molecular biology and epigenetics.
-Sigurd Braun studied biology at the University of Freiburg and obtained his doctorate at the Max Planck Institute of Biochemistry, Martinsried/Munich.
-After a research stay in the USA at the University of California, San Francisco, he headed an independent research group at the Biochemical Center of the LMU Munich from 20011 and has been at JLU Giessen since 2021.
+Sigurd Braun studied biology at the University of Freiburg and obtained his doctorate in the laboratory of Stefan Jentsch at the Max Planck Institute of Biochemistry, Martinsried/Munich.
+Following postdoctoral research at the University of California, San Francisco, he established his independent research group at the Biochemical Center of LMU Munich in 2011.
+Since w021, he has been at Justus Liebig University (JLU) Giessen since 2021.